 Try to get as much feedback as possible to make the necessary changes and improve both the user interface and user experience.

 Vectornator Tools Used: Artboards and Masks.

-Vectornator Tools Used: Masking (with an Image to add texture)
+Vectornator Tools Used: Masking Tool.

-If you have time, check out our Design Trends 2020 post where we talk about upcoming trends in the Graphic Design world!
+If you have time, check out our Design Trends 2020 post.
+There we talk about the Graphic Design trends in 2020 worldwide!
 Please feel free to ask questions, give feedback, and share your ideas with us!
 We are always happy to connect with members of our community.

-If you enjoy using Vectornator, please rate the App and share your review.
+If you enjoy using Vectornator, please rate the app and share your review.
 Thank you for being part of our community! ❤️